chrsengel/chrsengel.github.io/_posts/stild/2020-08-25-stuff-i-learned-today-004.md

 # Summary

-The Linear Regression seems like an easy-to-understand algorithm that serves as a great entry point into machine learning.
-I hope I can iterate on the things I learned today in the future, as I progress with the Deep Learning Book[^book].
+The Linear Regression seems like an easy-to-understand algorithm that serves as a great entry point into the field of machine learning.
+I am sure I can iterate on the things I learned today in the future as I progress with the Deep Learning Book[^book] and my Bachelor thesis.

 ---